IDEX Review 2023: The First Hybrid Approach to Non-Custodial, High-Performance Crypto Trading

-Though the drop off in trading volume is dramatic, one good sign is that so far in 2022, trading volume has remained higher than pre-2021 and remains stable, meaning that there is a solid, loyal, and active user base, and a strong foundation that is likely to see appreciation and attract more users once interest returns to the markets.
+Though the drop off in trading volume is dramatic, one good sign is that in the end of 2022, trading volume remained higher than pre-2021 and remains stable, meaning that there is a solid, loyal, and active user base, and a strong foundation that is likely to see appreciation and attract more users once interest returns to the markets.

 While the IDEX token may have been hit quite hard, the platform itself is showing impressive resiliency and strength in this crypto winter when compared to many of the competition.

 IDEX offers users live chat support directly within the platform via a live chat box in the bottom corner.